Skip to main content

 Gynecologic Surgeries

 If you experience pelvic pain, heavy uterine bleeding, or an abnormal Pap smear or desire permanent birth control, gynecologic surgeries can improve your quality of life or prevent serious women’s health complications.
-At Physicians for Women in Madison, Wisconsin, the OB/GYN specialists offer the most advanced, innovative gynecologic surgeries using state-of-the-art technology.
-Schedule an appointment with Physicians for Women over the phone or online to learn more about your options.
+At Physicians for Women in Madison, Wisconsin, our OB/GYN specialists offer the most advanced, innovative gynecologic surgeries using state-of-the-art technology.
+Please call our office or request an appointment through our website to learn more about your options.

 Gynecologic Surgeries Q & A